JonathanWThom/hosts/README.md

 populate and shipped with the deployment of this application.
 To populate it, you need two things:

-1) A URL contain a list of hostnames you want to block (such as [this](https://raw.githubusercontent.com/StevenBlack/hosts/master/alternates/fakenews/hosts)).
+1) A URL contain a list of hostnames you want to block (ideally one formatted like [this](https://raw.githubusercontent.com/StevenBlack/hosts/master/alternates/fakenews/hosts)).

 2) (Optionally) A key that will be used to hash the values as they are written to the database.
 This key will need to be shared with any clients of the